djairmouad/mini_Project_micorServices/README.md

 3. **MySQL Connection**:
    - Database name: `Todo_tasks`
    - Table: `task`
-   - SQL script for the table is available in `DataBase-MySql-(TaskService)-...`
+   - SQL script for the table is available in `DataBase-MySql`

 ---